by Marty Dodson

 There are many misconceptions about what it means to be a “staff songwriter.”

 So, I thought I’d make an attempt at clearing that up.
-In layman’s terms, a staff songwriter has signs an exclusive agreement giving a publisher some portion of every song they write.
+In layman’s terms, a staff songwriter has signed an exclusive agreement giving a publisher some portion of every song they write.
 (During the term of the agreement.)

 So, if a songwriter signs a “5 Year Deal” for a straight (100%) publishing deal, the publisher owns 100% of the publishing on every song written during those 5 years.
 However, a “5 Year Deal” is almost always actually a one year deal with 4 extra options that the publisher can exercise.

 That means that the staff songwriter gets to write for the publisher for one year.
 At the end of the year, the publisher may or may not pick up that option.
 If they do pick it up, then the writer hangs around for another year.
 The same thing happens another 3 times.
 The publisher decides yearly to keep the writer or let them go.
 The writer generally does not have the option to leave until all 5 years are up.

 In exchange for this, the publisher generally pays the staff songwriter a monthly “advance” to help them survive until royalties are coming in.